Blackdread/sql-to-jdl/README.md

 - Path of export file
 - Database object prefixes to remove from entity name
 - Include table name is JDL
+- Undefined JDL type handling to UNSUPPORTED, SKIP, or UNSUPPORTED

 # After JDL file is generated
 Still have some manual steps to do: